 As new national security laws prompt states to reevaluate the future direction of their relationships with Hong Kong, Australia has set a precedent by suspending its extradition agreement.
 The move represents a sound appreciation of the international legal framework.

-This is Part 1 of a two-part series.
-“The Politics of Suspending the Australia-Hong Kong Extradition Agreement” will be published August 6.
+This was Part 1 of a two-part series.
+“The Politics of Suspending the Australia-Hong Kong Extradition Agreement” was published August 6.

 The recent passage of the Law on Safeguarding National Security in the Hong Kong Special Administrative Region (SAR) has prompted many liberal democracies to evaluate the future direction of their relationships with Hong Kong and China alike.
 On 9 July, 2020, the Australian government announced that it had “taken steps to suspend our Extradition Agreement.”
 The joint statement issued by the prime minister, the finister for foreign affairs and the attorney-general described the Australian government as “deeply concerned” by recent developments in Hong Kong, stating that “the National Security Law erodes the democratic principles that have underpinned Hong Kong’s society and the One Country, Two Systems framework.”